The Birth of a Nation (2016 film)

 The Birth of a Nation is a 2016 historical drama film written and directed by Nate Parker in his directorial debut.
 It is based on the story of Nat Turner, the enslaved man who led a slave rebellion in Southampton County, Virginia, in 1831.
 The film stars Parker as Turner, with Armie Hammer, Mark Boone Jr., Colman Domingo, Aunjanue Ellis, Dwight Henry, Aja Naomi King, Esther Scott, Roger Guenveur Smith, Gabrielle Union, Penelope Ann Miller, and Jackie Earle Haley in supporting roles.
-Parker also petitioned financiers to invest in the film, ultimately getting $8.5 million in production budget, and started filming in May 2015 in Georgia.
-The film's title is an ironic callback to the 1915 KKK-focused silent film.
+The film's title is a reference to the 1915 D. W. Griffith film The Birth of a Nation.

-The Birth of a Nation premiered in competition at the 2016 Sundance Film Festival, where Fox Searchlight Pictures bought worldwide rights to the film in a $17.5 million deal (at the time the largest deal at the festival), and won the Audience Award and Grand Jury Prize in the U.S. Dramatic Competition.
+The Birth of a Nation had an $8.5 million budget, and filming began in May 2015 in Georgia.
+The film premiered in competition at the 2016 Sundance Film Festival, where Fox Searchlight Pictures bought worldwide rights in a $17.5 million deal.
+The film won the Audience Award and Grand Jury Prize in the U.S. Dramatic Competition.
 The film was theatrically released in the United States on October 7, 2016, and grossed $16 million, receiving positive reviews from critics, with praise for its directing, acting, soundtrack, and cinematography.

-Because The Birth of a Nation attracted increased attention during its festival run, there was significant press coverage of a 1999 alleged rape that Parker and co-story writer Jean McGianni Celestin were accused of having committed, and the fact that the accuser committed suicide in 2012.
+During the film's festival run, there was significant press coverage of a 1999 alleged rape that Parker and co-story writer Jean McGianni Celestin were accused of having committed, and the fact that the accuser committed suicide in 2012.
 While Parker was acquitted and Celestin was not retried after his conviction was overturned on appeal, the controversy surrounding the alleged rape and Parker's initial responses to the controversy cast a shadow over the film.